solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 **Problems?** meshctl tries to automatically detect the management server endpoint, but sometimes this can fail.
 If that happens, it can be supplied manually.
 Follow the steps [here](problems-manual-registration.md) if you run into this.

-4. Apply the RootTustPolicy to tell the management plane to handle setting up a [shared trust](https://docs.solo.io/gloo-mesh-enterprise/latest/setup/prod/certs/federate-identity/) between the two workload clusters.
+4. Apply a RootTustPolicy to tell the management plane to handle setting up a [shared trust](https://docs.solo.io/gloo-mesh-enterprise/latest/setup/prod/certs/federate-identity/) between the two workload clusters.
+Gloo Mesh will create a common root certificate and issues an intermediate signing certificate authority (CA) to each of the remote clusters that contain a common root.

 ```yaml
 cat << EOF | kubectl --context ${MGMT} apply -f -